 The review of such Claimant's appeal of the Adverse Benefit Determination must take into account all comments, documents, records, and other information submitted by the Claimant relating to his claim, without regard to whether such information was submitted or considered in the making of the initial Adverse Benefit Determination.
 The decision on review must not afford deference to the initial Adverse Benefit Determination, and will be conducted by an appropriate named fiduciary of the Welfare Plan who is neither the individual who made the initial Adverse Benefit Determination, nor a subordinate of such individual.
 In deciding an appeal of any Adverse Benefit Determination that is based in whole or in part on medical judgment, including determinations with regard to whether a particular treatment, drug, or other item is experimental, investigational, or not medically necessary or appropriate, the appropriate named fiduciary must consult with a Health Care Professional who has appropriate training and experience in the field of medicine involved in the medical judgment.
-The medical or vocational experts whose advice was relied upon in making the Adverse Benefit Determination.
+The medical or vocational experts whose advice was obtained on behalf of the Welfare Plan in connection with the Claimant's Adverse Benefit Determination will be identified, whether or not the advice was relied upon in making the Adverse Benefit Determination.
 Any such Health Care Professional engaged for purposes of a consultation must be an individual who is neither one of the individuals who was consulted in connection with the initial Adverse Benefit Determination, nor a subordinate of any such individual.